Complex Needs in Primary Care

 - Be a registered nurse working in clinical practice in a community or primary care setting

 - Work directly with people with complex needs in primary care

 - Be working in an organisation based in England, Wales and Northern Ireland, Channel Islands or Isle of Man.

 Please read the full Guidance below before completing the application form.
-The application deadline is 7th April 2020.
+An extended application deadline will be advised shortly.